isotoma/isotoma.buildout.logger/README.rst

 This package provides a buildout_ extension for logging buildout (and any child processes).
 When added to your buildout extensions, it is on.
-By default, it logs to the current directory but this can be overridden in your buildout.cfg.
+By default, it logs to parts/log/ but this can be overridden in your buildout.cfg.

 This recipe uses the 'tee' unix command.